-We believe it is far better to help whole communities through our partner organisations than to sponsor individuals.
+Our development approach is to support whole communities, rather than sponsor individuals.
 A village well, a community school, a trained primary health worker — these can all help to improve life for everyone.

-Caritas Australia is also a partner of the Catholic Alliance for International Development, which works to maximise collaborative international development work aross Catholic Church agencies in Australia.
+We are also a partner of the Australian Council for International Development and the Catholic Alliance for International Development to maximise collaborative international development work across Australia.